 This project involves the development of a vacant site.
 The Developer will bear all the risk until project completion and permanent financing is in place, and continued operating risk thereafter.
-This level of risk demands a positive return with a comparable national market range of 5.25% to 14.00% as indicated in the PWC/Korpacz study.
+This level of risk demands a positive return with a comparable national market range of 10.00% to 15.00% as indicated in the PWC/Korpacz study.
+Based on the Developer's submitted pro forma, it appears a return of 5.73% with assistance is their level necessary for the undertaking of the project.

-As detailed above, the projected IRR to the Developer without assistance, falls below the current range expected within the marketplace.
+As detailed above, the projected IRR to the Developer without assistance, falls below the current range expected within the marketplace, and in comparison to the return with assistance.
 Therefore, Springsted concludes that the proposed project, without assistance would not likely be undertaken at this time without the requested assistance.